 The C8 nerve root rests between the C7 vertebra and the first thoracic vertebra underneath it.
 This nerve, which affects parts of the hand, wrist and arm, can become compressed due to a herniated disc or foraminal stenosis in the cervical spine.
 The resulting symptoms can include the following:

 - Numbness or tingling in the arm or neck

 - Loss of mobility in the neck

-- Pain in the lower arm or in the ring and little fingers
+- Pain in the lower arm or in the index and middle fingers

 The constant motion of the cervical spine creates added stress on the spinal discs that reduce shock and friction on the vertebrae.
 Added stress means a greater risk of damage to those discs, which in turn creates a greater likelihood of a degenerative spine conditions such as a herniated disc, spinal stenosis or spinal osteoarthritis.